 More in Don’t Move the Muffin Tins by renowned educator Bev Bos

-(Noelle and Jasper, thank you for this beautiful photo!)
+(Noelle and Jackie, thank you for allowing me to share your beautiful photos!)

 I LOVE your comments and questions.
 Please add them here...